 Our students feel the pressure.
-There are many things I love about teaching but watching eight and nine-year olds trying to cope with test anxiety is definitely not one of them.
+There are many things I love about teaching but watching eight and nine-year-olds trying to cope with test anxiety is definitely not one of them.
 I try to talk them through it and tell them that this one test does not define them, but I know many of them are still petrified of THE TEST.
-(And if I’m being honest, so am I.) Read alouds go a long way with helping students calm their fears.
+(And if I’m being honest, so am I.) Read alouds go a long way in helping students calm their fears.
 I usually read a book, or two, or three, and then hold a discussion about test day.

 Test Anxiety Activity

 We brainstorm the things that we can do leading up to the test to prepare, the things we need to remember on test day, the things we are afraid of, and the reasons we know we will be successful.
 After brainstorming, I give everyone this response sheet and have them write their personal reminders, reasons, and fears.

 You’re probably wondering why in the world I would tell them to write their fears.
 Isn’t that what we’re trying to get over?
 Well, this actually turns into the kids’ favorite part.
 After they complete their response sheets, I tell them to cut off the bottom part about their fears.
 Then I tell them to destroy it.
 Some look at me a little funny.
 Some get started ripping and crumpling right away.
 Either way, each student destroys his/her fears before throwing them in the trash can.

 Then I have them cut off the reasons they will succeed.
 We turn this into a long paper chain of strength that we hang above the whiteboard.
 We are in this together.
 I tell my students to make sure that they don’t list any of our actual strategies or hints so I can keep it up during the test.
 That way when they start feeling a little anxious on test day, they can look up and know that they are not alone.

 If you do this too, take a pic and tag me on Instagram @cultivatingcriticalreaders or email me.
 I’d love to see pictures of your chains of strength!